Hoogly/hoogly.github.io/src/content/blog/3-reasons-why-every-employee-should-have-a-coach.md

 Hoogly AI is designed to make coaching accessible, personalized, and scalable.
 By combining real-time insights with practical actions, we support every employee in growing with clarity, confidence, and impact.
 Coaching that meets people where they are and evolves as they do.

-If you'd like to discuss this further, feel free to lock in a time via [Mohit's calendar](https://calendly.com/hoogly/mohit-midha).
+If you'd like to discuss this further, feel free to [lock in a time with us](https://calendly.com/hoogly/30min).